 The Steampunk accessories are made with vulnerable small parts and have to be handled with care.
 As with most jewellery, my jewellery is not suitable for young children because of its small parts.
 It may happen that (part of) the jewellery shows some discoloration because of the reaction of the PH value of the human skin with the materials of the jewellery parts used.
 This is different for every person and unfortunately, I cannot do anything about that.

 Besides the categories with Steampunk products, there is also a non-Steampunk category.
 Here you will find some stylish products that I handcrafted myself and that is for sale, but that does not have a distinguished Steampunk character.

 My products can only be ordered online.
 Your order will be sent to you once your payment has been received on the account.
 Prices on the web shop are excluding VAT and exclusive of postal charges.
 The VAT will be shown before you pay on the check-out page as well as the delivery charges.
 Special offers are being made visible on the website and are of a temporary nature.

 For questions or specific requests concerning my Steampunk jewellery you can send an email to: email@example.com.
 I will try to contact you as soon as possible with an answer.
 Or you can give us a ring at this mobile number from Monday to Friday in between 10:00-17:00 hrs CET: 0031 6192 04491.
 Obviously, during my holidays I cannot answer emails or phone calls, but I will try to get back to you as soon as possible when work starts again.

 There is also a Facebook page, an Instagram account and a Twitter page for Steampunk Gems.
 Feel free to take a look.
 I hope you will appreciate my little Steampunk gems.
-I will add some new jewellery to the shop every other month at least.
+I will try to add some new jewellery to the shop every other month.